AndresGomezQA/AndresGomezQA.github.io/README.md

-# QA Teste / Software Tester for hire
+# QA Tester / Software Tester for hire
-Senior SDET | Automator of all of the things!
+6 years testing cars, wish to test other things also

 # About
 Experienced Software Tester transitioning from automotive to web, app, and API testing.
 Skilled in automated testing, defect tracking, and scripting, with a strong background in test automation.
 Currently enhancing expertise in Selenium, Python and web testing frameworks, with plans to expand into JavaScript and Playwright.
 Adaptable, analytical, and experienced in high-pressure environments with demanding clients.